 Generating enough electricity to eliminate your electricity bills in full is the goal for most residential home solar system users…

 However, not everyone can achieve it.

-Myriad factors influence the amount of electricity your solar panels and balance of the system can produce.
+Myriad factors influence the amount of electricity your solar panels and balance of system can produce.

 One essential consideration is totally out of your control: the number of peak sunlight hours your location receives.

-If you live in an area with ample sunshine year-round — like Arizona, for example — you can likely harvest all the solar energy you need to make electricity bills a thing of the past.
+If you live in an area with ample sunshine year-round, — you can likely harvest all the solar energy you need to make electricity bills a thing of the past.

 But if you live in a region with minimal sunshine and lots of cloudy days, sufficient electricity generation isn’t guaranteed.

 Additionally, if your rooftop has substantial shade from overhanging trees or nearby buildings, affected panels won’t operate at their optimal capacity.
 The more sunlight you capture, the more money you save.